U.S. Department of State Seal

 Comments: Most marriages in Ghana are performed under customary law, and written records are kept only if the couple chooses to register the marriage with the local registrar.
 Many Ghanaians misconstrue the traditional marriage ceremony as an “engagement.”
 However, under Ghanaian marriage law, once a “bride price” has been paid, the traditional marriage becomes recognized and lawful.

 Persons married under customary law who subsequently wish to marry under civil or ordinance law must obtain a civil marriage certificate which reflects the words "married under customary law" in the space provided for "condition."
 Polygamous marriage is permissible under Islamic marriage and customary marriage, but not under civil law.
 Proxy marriages are allowable in customary marriage only, and while the marriage certificate will not indicate that the marriage was concluded by a proxy, the parties to the marriage are required to submit a sworn affidavit to the Registrar General’s Office naming the parties to the marriage, their proxies, and the marriage particulars.
 The Registrar can verify whether a sworn affidavit was submitted for a marriage certificate where the marriage was concluded by a proxy.
 Same sex marriage is not recognized in Ghana.
-The City of Kumasi Metropolitan Assembly (KMA) keeps an excellent web site with good information on marriage law in Ghana.
+Marriages conducted under Proxy must be signed by the assigned proxies to the marriage.
+The City of Kumasi Metropolitan Assembly (KMA) maintains a web site with information on marriage law in Ghana.

 Divorce Certificates